Hanifatu25/taskloom-clarity/README.md

 - get-task-details
 - get-list-details
 - get-user-tasks

+## Task Status States
+Tasks can have the following status states:
+- pending: Initial state of a new task
+- in-progress: Task is actively being worked on
+- completed: Task has been finished
+- cancelled: Task has been cancelled

 ## Testing
 Tests are located in the `/tests` directory and can be run using Clarinet.